akka/akka/akka-docs/general/configuration.rst

 To stack two layers, use ``override.withFallback(fallback)``; try to keep system props (``defaultOverrides()``) on top and ``reference.conf`` (``defaultReference()``) on the bottom.

+Do keep in mind, you can often just add another ``include`` statement in ``application.conf`` rather than writing code.
+Includes at the top of ``application.conf`` will be overridden by the rest of ``application.conf``, while those at the bottom will override the earlier stuff.

 Custom application.conf
 -----------------------